sjdv1982/biohackathon-covid/tasks.md

 *   survey of biblio (Camille + AnnaP)
 *   superimpose and compare nsp9 structures of all viruses (Fatcat / pymol ...) => dom & Camille
 *   compare structures of our virus’ nsp9 => Camille & Dom
+*   compare dimerisation modes:
+    * among nsp9 structures
+    * between RNA-bound and RNA-unbound in another homo-dimérique protein as an exemple

 **Question 2: Protein: What regions are flexible (prediction or experiment)?
 What are their allowed conformations?** (Hrishi)